 The Academic Grievance Board is dormant until activated because a student submits a grievance according to the guidelines in the current Faculty Handbook.
-The faculty representation to the Academic Grievance Board shall consist of two faculty members elected by and from the A&P Committee, neither of whom may be in the same Department or Core Area Responsibility Team (CART) as the faculty member against whom the student has a grievance.
-Otherwise it shall operate according to the guidelines in the current Faculty Handbook.
+The faculty representation to the Academic Grievance Board shall consist of two faculty members elected by and from the A&P Committee, neither of whom may be in the same Department as the faculty member against whom the student has a grievance.
+Otherwise, it shall operate according to the guidelines in the current Faculty Handbook.